TENDER IS THE NIGHT

 If Jennifer's acting was criticized, her looks were definitely not.
 Before filming began, Selznick and Jones became acquainted with George Masters, a beauty expert who would soon become Jennifer's personal stylist.
 He researched the hairstyles and make-up of the 1920s extensively before filming began and his work paid off.
 Jennifer is absolutely stunning in this film.
 (For a fascinating look into her personal grooming habits, look for Masters' book The Masters Way To Beauty, E.P.
 Dutton, 1977.
 He devotes an extensive chapter on his relationship with Selznick and Jennifer.)
 Also notable were the period costumes designed by Marjorie Best.

 As a film, Tender Is The Night is very beautiful to look at.
 The location photography (especially in Zurich and on the French Riviera) is exceptional.
 There is one long sweeping shot that sweeps down the cliffs along the beautiful homes on the Riviera that is breathtaking.
 This helps because, on the whole, the film is leisurely paced and very long.
 This was to be Jennifer Jones last high budget film in which she had a starring role.

-Interesting Tidbit - Bernard Herrmann did the score which is somewhat strange.
-There are definite shades of the Psycho theme here!
+Interesting Tidbit - Bernard Herrmann did the score and you can detect shades of the Psycho theme here!
 The song "Tender Is The Night", however, won the Oscar.

 Back to Film Index